ionuttbara/fidelity/README.md

 ## Attention
 ✳️ Some Parts of Fidelity are in beta and in Early-Access.
 Please apply LAST VERSION.

 ✳️ Windows Defender is not be Removed even if you use a EAS or non-EAS fidelity.

 ✳️ EAS Fidelity is recommended for who is use Windows Update Services (WSUS).
-Some modification will be reverted by applying Major Updates, but it can be applied again for keeping settings.ț
+Some modification will be reverted by applying Major Updates, but it can be applied again for keeping settings.

 ✳️ Non-EAS Fidelity is recommended for who want to win  maximum performance for your system.
-Hyper-V, Containers (Windows-to-Linux) or WSH , Holographic, System Blotware Tools and Windows SMB Support wil be removed COMPLETELY!!!
+Hyper-V, Containers (Windows-to-Linux) or WSH , Holographic, System Blotware Tools,Windows Remote Desktop and Windows SMB
+Support wil be removed COMPLETELY!!!
 If you want to keep one of these, can apply an EAS Fidelity for your Operating System Version.

 ✳️ Also, we are working a non-EAS version for who Windows Mixed Reality Users and for Windows 10/11 Tablet PC Users.

 ## Windows Defender
 If you want to use 3rd party Antivirus, we recommend to remove Windows Defender first.
 To remove Windows Defender please use Windows Defender Remover from this profile.